 Going back to example \ref{derivative_not_coherent_example}, the one-sided detachments vector:

-equals $\left(0,+1,+1,0\right)^{T}$ regardless of the curve's parametrization, and it distinguishes between different corners, as depicted in figure \ref{fig:Classification-of-corners}.
+equals $\left(0,+1,+1,0\right)^{T}$ regardless of the curve's parametrization, and this vector distinguishes between different corners, as depicted in figure \ref{fig:Classification-of-corners}.

-The consequence is that the detachment is a coherent tool in the task of classification of corners, hence the parameter $\alpha_{D}$ can be defined via the one-sided detachments of the curve at its corner point.
+The consequence is that the detachment is a coherent tool in the task of corners classification, hence the coefficients $\alpha_{D}$ can be defined via the one-sided detachments of the curve at the corner point.